 You may be thinking your patient needs some sedation to help him synchronize with the ventilator.
-But hold on—perhaps you are missing something.
+But hold on – you might be missing something.

 You are already well aware that a patient who is mechanically ventilated and has coarse breath sounds and visible secretions requires inline tracheal suctioning.
 By now, it is likely second nature for you to associate one with the other.